Two Members Talk About How The Brew Has Helped Their Business

 Continuing, Jane elaborates on what appealed to her about joining a business club: “It had to be an easy transition.
 I also didn’t want to think about bills.
 Really it was about the routine, being able to get up, leave the flat and go to the Club, and then go home.
 It sounds simple, but that was really important.
 In the end I chose The Brew as it met all of these requirements.
 On my first day, I felt really excited, like I was going to school for the first time!”

 Jane joined The Brew Shoreditch Stables in Easter 2012 with her one employee.

 Of the type of environment she was looking for, Jane says, “Light was very important, space and the way the building looks inside and out.
 I asked myself whether the Club fits in with who we are.
 With The Brew, it helped that the pricing was cost-effective.
 And I now have ready-made mates who I socialise with often – they really attract a great community, and being with people who have the same mentality is very important to us.”

 Now four years later, Jane has a team of ten and credits The Brew with helping her to expand the business.

 “Being in the right environment has helped to grow my business.
 There’s no pressure at The Brew if you want to shrink you can, if want to grow you can.
 It’s flexible and easy.”

-Moving through the ecosystem: From Nomad to Premium
+Moving through the ecosystem: From Nomad to Unlimited

 Company: Stealth Start-up